yehormironenko/notes/notes/Go/interview/types/consts/consts.md

 Constants - this si unchanged variables, not possible to change constant

 ### What is the iota
-`iota` - an identifier that allows you to create consecutive untyped constants.
+`iota` - an identifier that allows to create consecutive untyped constants.

 `
 const (